Free Tools

 What it means for your business

-AI Act High-Risk Deadline Extended to December 2027 — Now Law
+AI Act High-Risk Deadline: Extension to December 2027 in Final Negotiations

 What changed

-The extension covers obligations under Articles 9–15 of the AI Act: risk management systems, data governance, technical documentation, logging, transparency, human oversight, and accuracy/robustness requirements.
-The prohibited practices ban (effective August 2025) and GPAI model obligations are not affected.
+The proposed extension covers obligations under Articles 9-15 of the AI Act: risk management systems, data governance, technical documentation, logging, transparency, human oversight, and accuracy/robustness requirements.
+The prohibited practices ban (effective February 2025) and GPAI model obligations (effective August 2025) are not affected.
+The Omnibus also proposes adding a new prohibited practice: AI systems generating non-consensual intimate imagery.

 What it means for your business